 Primary Humoral Immunodeficiency (PI)

 - Local infusion site reactions

 - Allergic dermatitis

 - Viral infection

 - Abdominal pain

-The Gammaked patient assistance program is open for people who are covered with health insurance.
-However, the following points must be considered.
+The Gammaked patient assistance program is available for people with health insurance.
+However, they must meet the following requirements:

-- The insurance should primarily cover the medication they are seeking assistance for.
+- The insurance must cover the medication for which the patient is seeking assistance.

 Who Can Apply?

 Both the patients and healthcare providers can apply by completing the application form online or on the phone.